hige-itapps/Grant_Management_System/tests/README.md

 ## Here you will find all the unit tests for this project. ##
 Each tested php file gets its own directory, with separate Test.php files within to test various functions.
+You will have to modify the testconfig file to fit your needs.

 Steps (I took) to get PHP unit testing working on Windows:
 1. Install PHP v7.2.5 under C: PHP7 (follow steps from: http://kizu514.com/blog/install-php7-and-composer-on-windows-10/)